sgjava/ubuntu-mini/README.md

     * Tronsmart MK908
     * iMito QX1
     * Tronsmart T428
+* ODROID C1 with a quad core ARM Cortex-A5 processor.
 * A monitor or TV with an available HDMI input (I used a Motorola Lapdock).
 * An OTG USB cable appropriate for your device.
 * A MicroSD of at least 4GB in size to hold the linuxroot filesystem.